vishvAsa/rAmAnujIyam/paramparA/paramparAH.md

 > Rayadurgam was a tirumalai tAtAchArya stronghold in the past.
 Again the lack of sancharam in 1800s led to a good number of sishyas moving out.
 Broms became mostly madhvas while v4s have moved to chinna-jIyar nowadays.
 Brit rule was a disaster for the Tatacharyas who once reigned supreme across South india in the spiritual sphere.
 >
-> Rayalaseema was the biggest loss for us.
+> Rayalaseema was the biggest loss.
 Lots of sishyas were lost.
 AM should have taken over all TT sishyas when their sancharam stopped.
 But it did not happen.
 1800s was the time of gadadarapuram domination in the matham.
 They were mostly concentrating on chola desham, their territory.
 Entering into disputes with munitrayam guys there when we were losing nos in rayalaseema

 ### पल्लव-देशः